A topic from the subject of Biochemistry in Chemistry.

 Introduction

-This experiment demonstrates a simple yet effective method for determining the amount of vitamin C in a sample.
+This experiment demonstrates a simple yet effective method for determining the amount of vitamin C (ascorbic acid) in a sample.
 Vitamin C is an essential nutrient that plays a vital role in many bodily functions, including immune system support, collagen production, and antioxidant protection.
-The titration method involves reacting the vitamin C sample with a known concentration of an iodine solution and observing the color change that occurs.
+It's a reducing agent, and this property is exploited in the titration method using iodine (an oxidizing agent) as the titrant.
+The endpoint of the titration is observed through a color change using starch as an indicator.

 Materials